|Riding Level||Beginner - Expert|

 Approximate Weight: Felt normal

 Flex: So the board we had was really unique with the flex.
-It was soft in the middle but medium/soft in the tip/tail so it really hand a middle bending point.
+It was soft in the middle but medium/soft in the tip/tail so it really has a middle bending point.

 On Snow Feel: The Smokin Buck Ferton had a mellow rocker and mellow camber so it’s a little more stable between the feet than other hybrid rocker boards we tried.